panacloud-modern-global-apps/full-stack-serverless-cdk/step51_greengrassv2/README.md

 chmod 400 my-ec2-key.pem
 ```

+- If you do not set these permissions, then you cannot connect to your instance using this key pair.

 #### For Windows

 - You need to Install SSH client like PUTTY to connect to EC2 instance.